 Members are elected on a nonpartisan ballot on the first Tuesday following the first Monday in November in odd numbered years.
 The term of office is four years, although in certain instances, two-year terms must be filled to complete an unexpired term.
 Your term begins on the first day of January after the election and expires on Dec.
 31. Most boards of education have five members; however, some larger districts have seven.
 Two members (or four on a seven-member board) are elected at one general election and three members are elected at a general election two years later.

-Joint vocational school district (JVSD) boards are appointed from the boards of education that send students to the JVSD.
+Joint vocational school district (JVSD) boards are appointed in accordance with RC 3311.19.
 The number of members appointed to a JVSD board varies.

 What is the Ohio School Boards Association?

 The Ohio School Boards Association (OSBA) was founded in 1955 to serve the needs of the state’s local boards of education.
 The non-partisan, not-for-profit association’s mission is to lead the way to educational excellence by serving Ohio’s public school board members and the diverse districts they represent through superior service, unwavering advocacy and creative solutions.

 OSBA is an association of member boards of education.
 Members have a wide range of services available to them, including training, advocacy, legal assistance, administrator searches, negotiation assistance and policy development, among others.